Best Vegan Cheese For A Dairy Free Charcuterie Board

 Think apples, bell peppers, cherry tomatoes, sunflower seeds, and other great options.

-Best Vegan Cheese For Charcuterie Board
+Best Vegan Cheese For a Charcuterie Board

-In order to create the best vegan charcuterie board for your next party, the dairy-free cheese you buy must be the star of the show.
+To create the best vegan charcuterie board for your next party, the dairy-free cheese you buy must be the star of the show.

 You’ll want to add a variety of textures when it comes to vegan cheese.
 Depending on the size of your board, pick a hard cheese, a soft cheese, and a creamy spreadable cheese.